filiphazardous/bodypix_rust_demo/README.md

 The build script will then download and convert the body-pix models

+## Platforms
+This should work on all major platforms, as long as you have Python 3 installed for the build.
+However, I have only tried it on Linux - so feedback and patches are welcome!

+## Contact
+Sending me a message on GitHub is probably the best way to get in touch

 ## Thanks
 A big shout-out to Ajai Chemmanam (ajaichemmanam on Github), and his simple_bodypix_python project.
 I owe my understanding of how to massage the